Loading

 Differences Between Decks & Patios

-The primary differences between decks and patios include the way they’re designed, their location at your home, and the building materials used.
-While both provide you with valuable outdoor living space, there are factors to consider, such as wood vs. concrete and ground-level vs. raised.
 Understanding the differences between decks and patios can help you make an informed decision about which is right for you.
-You’ll want to consider the costs, location, the terrain, and your own personal tastes.
+You’ll want to consider the building materials, costs, location, terrain, and your own personal tastes.

 Beyond the differences between decks and patios, there are different subcategories for each.
 Compare them to see which is right for you.